 Online advertising is a great tool for attracting crowds to any one-time event.
 The more specific the product or service, the more useful such ads become.

 Online advertising can find the audience more effectively than most other forms of promotion.
-A concert featuring a specific band, for example, can leverage their status directly in a way that SEO and more passive measures can’t.
+A concert featuring a specific band, for example, can leverage its status directly in a way that SEO and more passive measures can’t.
 Ads are better at finding people and matching their consumer profiles to characteristics while SEO often requires audiences to look something up.

 Aside from attracting customers, online ads are a great way to encourage interest in an event or venue.
 Recurring advertisements, even if they don’t convert to sales, build brand image.
 Similarly, social media ads can be a great way to attract people to a Facebook group so that they can stay up to date on future events.

 Video ads are most receptive according to research.
 However, this can depend on where you plan to advertise.
 The Google front page may require text and images, but on social media, video is king.
 The multimedia format has many advantages.
 For example, showing concert footage to tease the event can also let viewers get a feel for the type of music that will be on display.